cylentro/LaunchBox/frontend/docs/courses/the-art-of-the-ask/convo-1_the-soul-of-the-interview.md

 ogTitle: "Convo 1: The Soul of the Interview - Mastering the 'Why'"
 ogDescription: "Discover the power of asking 'why' in user interviews.
 Learn to uncover deep user needs, use empathy as a design tool, and conduct effective interviews for early-stage products."

-prev:
-  text: 'The Art of the Ask'
-  link: /courses/the-art-of-the-ask
-next:
-  text: "Convo 2: The Architecture of the Interview - Deconstructing the 'How'"
-  link: /courses/the-art-of-the-ask/convo-2_the-architecture-of-the-interview
 ---
 # Convo 1: The Soul of the Interview - Mastering the 'Why'